Eddyamon/mobile-first_info/README.md

 4. Flexbox and Grid Layout- used for arranging and aligning features at your desirably locations.

-5.Interractive features like buttons and links must be touch friendly as in viscible enough to be seen and touched.
+5. Interractive features like buttons and links must be touch friendly as in viscible enough to be seen and touched.

-6.images and vidoes are set to 100% width to ensure it's visible on both desktop and mobile devices.
+6. Images and vidoes are set to 100% width to ensure it's visible on both desktop and mobile devices.

 7. Progressive Enhancement- apply css to enchance the user experience on larger screens.